usharesoft/appcenter-docs/apis/en/source/pages/blueprint/blueprint_predeploy.rst

 	* Response Formats: ``application/xml`` ``application/json``
 	* Since: ``UForge 3.8.fp4``

-Returns the status of the appliances used for a blueprint.
+Returns the status of the appliances used for a blueprint

 Security Summary
 ~~~~~~~~~~~~~~~~